argongym/kodi-companion/README.md

 ## Installation

 ### Kodi
+Make sure that your Android's screen refresh rate is 60Hz, otherwise you will see a black screen in Kodi.

 1. Install Kodi from Google Play or APK.
-2. Make sure that your screen's refresh rate is 60Hz, otherwise you will see a black screen in Kodi.
-3. Add Video Source
+2. Add Video Source
 	1. Settings (Gears icon) -> Media -> Videos... -> External Card -> Push and Hold on "Movies" -> Set content
 	2. "This directory contains" = "Movies".
 	3. In Settings you can choose preferred language, Default Rating source and etc.
-4. (optional) Media -> Videos -> Default select action -> Change to "Show information"
+3. (optional) Media -> Videos -> Default select action -> Change to "Show information"

 ### Installing on [Termux](https://termux.dev/)
 Use [F Droid](https://f-droid.org/) to install Termux or install APK.